-Daniel and I are always on the lookout for small two player games we can travel with.
+Daniel and I are always on the lookout for small 2 person games we can travel with.
 It was much harder than I anticipated to build up a solid collection, but we’re slowly getting there.

 If you’re traveling and want something to play that won’t take up your entire bag, this list is for you.

 I grew up playing a lot of Set so I destroy Daniel every time we play.
 It’s great.

 The is one of the simplest games for 2 people because each round only lasts 10 to 15 minutes.
 To start you lay out 12 cards and must combine them into sets of three based on their colors, shapes, shading, and number.
 You continuously replenish the 12 cards on the table and race to get more sets than your partner.
 Set comes in a box but you can pull out and pack the cards alone.